egonw/blog/_posts/2014-08-30-on-open-access.markdown

 The letter ends with what researchers can do.
 And with that, they are spot on:

-<ul><i>
-As a researcher, you can play a vital role in the transition to Open Access.
-We have mentioned the possibility of depositing arlídes in the repository of your own university.
+> As a researcher, you can play a vital role in the transition to Open Access.
+We have
+> mentioned the possibility of depositing arlídes in the repository of your own
+> university.
 But there is more.
-It’s important to consider that researchers play a key role in the publishing process: as providers of the scientific content, as reviewers and as members of editorial and advisory boards.
-We hope that where ever possible, you will ask publishers to convert to an Open Access model.
+It’s important to consider that researchers play a key
+> role in the publishing process: as providers of the scientific content, as reviewers
+> and as members of editorial and advisory boards.
+We hope that where ever possible,
-</i></ul>
+> you will ask publishers to convert to an Open Access model.

 What any researcher can already do to promote (proper) Open Access: